BioDataFuse/biohackarvix-2023/paper/paper.md

 encoded protein as main subject.
 The second method (`get_gene_cellular_component`) returns the Wikidata identifier and label of the cellular component as well as its Gene Ontology term.

-Technically, the annotator runs a SPARQL query against the Wikidata Query Service.
+Technically, the annotator runs a SPARQL query against the [Wikidata Query Service](https://query.wikidata.org/).
 Genes and proteins are found based on the NBCI Gene identifier.
+It takes advantage of earlier work to include genes and proteins to Wikidata [@usedDataFrom:Waagmeester2020Wikidata].

 ## Bgee annotator